Baconsthorpe on the map

 Crime and Anti-Social Behaviour in Baconsthorpe

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Baconsthorpe, with 6 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Baconsthorpe, with 6 incidents recorded in May 2026.

 Deprivation and Employment in Baconsthorpe